davidmoten/rxjava-jdbc/README.md

 Closing the database
 ----------------------------
 Once you've finished doing work with a ```Database``` run ```Database.close()``` to shutdown executors.
 If you need to perform some additional action to close your custom ```ConnectionProvider``` then you should do that also.

- Example:
  ```java
 Database db = new Database(url);
 List<String> names = db.